hansy628/michaelseokyounghan.github.io/_pages/projects.md

 # Anthropomorphic Robotic Finger Design with Optical Fiber Tendon (2023-)
 <img align="left" src="https://hansy628.github.io/mshan_project/files/prototype.jpg" alt="Photo" style="width: 350px; height: 380px; border-radius: 1px"/>
 <img align="left" src="https://hansy628.github.io/mshan_project/files/finger_design1.jpg" alt="Photo" style="width: 380px; height: 320px; border-radius: 1px"/>
+Currently working on developing a robotic finger inspired by human finger design.
+Likewise the human finger, this robotic finger has rigid bone for supporting the structure, flexible tendons for making motion, and sheaths for guiding and protecting.
+This system consists of all-polymer materials for main structure and optical fiber tendons for not only transmitting the force but also sensing information of finger motion change.
+Since optical fiber tendons are able to reflect its deformation according to the tendon force, this finger can detect finger joint angle variation.
+Based on the neural network technique, how much joint angle changes corresponds to total light intensity of the fiber sensor.

 # Biomimetic Soft Actuator (2022)